maher-alndiwee/PCB-inspection-CV-NN/README.md

 	5- chose how you want to process the image :
 	 #as reference for the standarded templet of the circuit
  	 #as tested for the under test PCBs
- 	 #as training to let our system learn on new defects
+ 	 #as training to let our system learn from new defects

 # for more deatils watch this videos :
 # 1- english: